Nobody ever says, “I want to be a pool guy when I grow up.”

 But Jim Spiess has never been a fan of small.
 And within a short few months, the two went “all in” and opened their first retail swimming pool and hot tub store in Warsaw, Virginia.

-They poured their heart, soul and sweat into making it a success, and soon after, they had taken that old metal building and turned it into a showroom—with six hot tubs on the floor, pool parts and chemicals, and even a few backyard grills as well.
+They poured their heart, soul and sweat into making it a success.
+They took that old metal building and turned it into a showroom—with six hot tubs on the floor, pool parts and chemicals, and even a few backyard grills.

-Upon opening the store, Jim and Jason realized they needed someone to manage the location, mainly because their skills would be better utilized installing swimming pools.
+Upon opening the store, Jim and Jason realized they needed someone to manage the location, mainly because their skills would be better used installing swimming pools.

 Luck would have it that, during this same period, Marcus Sheridan had just graduated college and come back to his home in the Northern Neck area while looking for a full-time job.